 Contracts entered into by the Company that are not deemed to transfer significant underwriting risk and/or timing risk are accounted for as deposits.
-As of December 31, 2021 and 2020, the Company did not enter into any contracts that were accounted for as deposits.

 2.15.3 Net investment result excluding financing expenses

 The net investment result includes:

 - investment income from investments, net of amortization expense on real estate investments (amortization expense relating to owner occupied properties is included in "administrative expenses"); this item includes interest received calculated using the effective interest method for debt instruments and dividends received on equity instruments; - investment management expenses (excludes financing debt expenses); - realized investment gains and losses net of releases of impairment following sales; - the change in unrealized gains and losses on invested assets measured at fair value through profit or loss; and - the change in impairment of investments (excluding releases of impairment following sales).